Animals on Campus Regulation 103

 E. Except for feral cats, animals found unattended may be turned over to the Forsyth County Animal Control.

-F. The handler of any animal on campus for a specifically authorized and approved purpose must also comply with other conditions the dean, CAO, or Vice Chancellor for Finance and Administration authorizing and approving the animal’s presence may impose.
+F. The handler of any animal on campus for a specifically authorized and approved purpose must also comply with other conditions the dean, Executive Vice Chancellor and Provost, or Vice Chancellor for Finance and Administration authorizing and approving the animal’s presence may impose.
 The owner of the animal must also sign the Animal Consent and Release Form.

 1. Persons violating this policy will be requested to leave campus with their animals immediately.

 2. Persons violating this regulation must pay UNCSA for all charges assessed under any residential policies or agreements and all expenses incurred in cleaning or fumigating UNCSA facilities.
 Such persons will also be responsible for any and all fees and penalties levied by Forsyth County Animal Control.

 H. To report the presence of an unauthorized animal, call UNCSA police at 336-770-3321.